BFriedrichs/countryguess/README.md

-**countryguess** looks up country information by fuzzy name matching.
+**countryguess** looks up country information by country codes or name matching.
 It tries to be lean (but not mean) and fast: All dependencies are in the Python Standard Library and country data is loaded lazily on demand.

 Code: [Codeberg](https://codeberg.org/plotski/countryguess)
 Package: [PyPI](https://pypi.org/project/countryguess)

 ### Usage

-`guess_country()` uses the default country data that is packaged.
+`guess_country()` uses the default country data that is already packaged.

 ```python
 >>> from countryguess import guess_country